 The below funding opportunities are available for staff at the School to consolidate their research independence, pursue new areas of research and reach new audiences.
 Open calls for applications are advertised via School newsletters and on the relevant web pages.

-These Fellowships aim to support the career development of researchers at the mid-career transition, offering 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
-A call for applications was held in February 2018, with awards to be announced in Spring 2018.
-The next call for applications will open in Summer 2019.
+These Fellowships aim to support the career development of researchers at the mid-career transition, offering up to 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
+Calls for applications were held in February 2018 and October 2019.
+This scheme is now closed.

 Pump Priming Grants

-These small, discrete grants of up to £10,000 are available to early career researchers to catalyse new research projects and collaborations.
-The next call for applications will open in Spring 2018.
+Small, discrete grants of up to £10,000 are available to early career researchers to catalyse new research projects and collaborations.
+Calls run annually.

 The scheme offers grants of up to £1,000 each year for staff and research degree students to undertake a public engagement project linked to their research.
 See the Small Grants page for more details on how and when to apply.